GuanceCloud/datakit/internal/export/doc/en/inputs/pushgateway.md

 Below is a simple example deployed in a Kubernetes cluster:

 - Enable the Pushgateway collector.
-Here, it's enabled as an environment variable in the Datakit YAML.
+Here, it's enabled as an environment variable in the DataKit YAML.

 ```yaml
     # ..other..